Non-Commutative Gauge Theory at the Beach: The minitwistorial theory/ vertex algebra correspondence

-In this section we show that surface defects wrapping the fibres of correspondence space in Poisson- and non-commutative Chern-Simons theory support $w_{1+\infty}$ and $W_{1+\infty}$ vertex algebras respectively.
+In this section, we show that surface defects wrapping the fibres of correspondence space in Poisson- and non-commutative Chern--Simons theory support $w_{1+\infty}$ and $W_{1+\infty}$ vertex algebras respectively.
 We then recover these directly on space-time from the collinear splitting of form factors in dKP and KP theory respectively.

-\subsection{Koszul Duality on Correspondence Space}
+\subsection{Koszul duality on correspondence space}

-Here we outline how Koszul duality on correspondence space yields an equivalence between data of (d)KP theory (or more generally any minitwistorial theory) and that of a $2d$ vertex algebra $\cC$ living on minitwistor lines.
-This is a $3d$ counterpart of the Costello-Paquette correspondence in $4d$ \cite{Costello:2022wso}.
-For an introduction to the role of Koszul duality in describing defects in mixed topological-holomorphic quantum field theory we refer the reader to \cite{Costello:2020jbh,Paquette:2021cij}.
+Here we outline how Koszul duality on correspondence space yields an equivalence between data of (d)KP theory (or more generally any minitwistorial theory) and that of a $2d$ vertex algebra~$\cC$ living on minitwistor lines.
+This is a $3d$ counterpart of the Costello--Paquette correspondence in $4d$ \cite{Costello:2022wso}.
+For an introduction to the role of Koszul duality in describing defects in mixed topological-holomorphic quantum field theory, we refer the reader to \cite{Costello:2020jbh,Paquette:2021cij}.

 To summarise: Linearised solutions to the classical equations of motion of the $3d$ theory are identified with states in the vertex algebra $\cC$.
 Of particular interest are complexified momentum eigenstates, which correspond to so-called `hard' generators.
 The operator products of these hard generators are captured by collinear splitting in space-time.
 The conformal blocks of $\cC$, i.e., the possible ways of defining correlators compatible with operator products, are in bijection with local operators of the minitwistorial theory.
-Finally, amplitudes of the $3d$ theory with a local operator inserted at a point (form factors) equate to correlators of hard generators in the corresponding conformal block.
+Finally, amplitudes of the $3d$ theory with a~local operator inserted at a point (form factors) equate to correlators of hard generators in the corresponding conformal block.
 That collinear singularities of form factors are universal, i.e., independent of the inserted local operator, is a consequence of the vanishing of all space-time amplitudes.
 These identifications are listed in Table \ref{tab:3d/2d-correspondence} for convenience.
-In this work we've only engineered the correspondence space uplift of (d)KP theory at tree level, and so we can only trust a classical version of the correspondence; however, we expect that at the very least a one-loop version persists.
+In this work, we have only engineered the correspondence space uplift of (d)KP theory at tree level, and so we can only trust a classical version of the correspondence; however, we expect that at the very least a~one-loop version persists.

+Let us briefly sketch where this correspondence comes from, concentrating on the case of dKP for simplicity.
+The linearised equations of motion read